 Air Force Junior Reserve Officer Training Corps, Maxwell AFB, AL

-The AFJROTC program provides citizenship training and an aerospace science program for high school youth.
-Enrollment in the AFJROTC program is open to all young people who are in grades 9-12, physically fit, and are United States citizens.
+The Air Force Junior ROTC program provides citizenship training and an aerospace science program for high school youth.
+Enrollment in the Air Force Junior ROTC program is open to all young people who are in grades 9-12.
 Host schools are selected upon the basis of fair and equitable distribution throughout the nation.
-Retired Air Force commissioned and noncommissioned officers who are full-time faculty members of the participating high school and employed by the local school board teach AFJROTC classes.
+Retired Air Force commissioned and noncommissioned officers who are full-time faculty members of the participating high school and employed by the local school board teach Air Force Junior ROTC classes.

 60 West Maxwell Blvd., Bldg.
 835